SkygearIO/chat-SDK-iOS/README.md

 ```

 ### Bare minimal sample
-A bare minimal exmaple in Swift 3.2, which will display a SKYChatConversationView without the
+A bare minimal example in Swift 3.2, which will display a SKYChatConversationView without the
-navigation bar.
+navigation bar, to chat with a User hard-coded its ID.

 `AppDelegate.swift`: